masabahmad/CRONO/pagerank/real/README.md

   https://snap.stanford.edu/data/

 **Notes**

-The test folder also compiles a test boost program that can be used to verify our PageRank programs.

 The executable then outputs the time in seconds that the program took to run.
 It also outputs a file that contains the pageranks (normalized to 1).